dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab4/README.md

 ### 💥 **TECHNICAL NOTE**

-See the <a href="https://www.dynatrace.com/support/help/technology-support/cloud-platforms/amazon-web-services/aws-monitoring-with-dynatrace-saas/" target="_blank">Dynatrace Docs</a> for more details on the setup options.
+<i>See the <a href="https://www.dynatrace.com/support/help/technology-support/cloud-platforms/amazon-web-services/aws-monitoring-with-dynatrace-saas/" target="_blank">Dynatrace Docs</a> for more details on the setup options.</i>

 ## Custom Alerting